 Selling your home?
 If so, you likely want to do everything in your power to make it look great and trigger solid offers ASAP.
 Staging your home can be one key contributing factor to achieving that.

 When you stage your home, you optimize its look and design.
 This allows potential buyers to visualize the house as their own.
 It makes it look like a place they aspire to put down roots.
 (Yes, decluttering and removing some of your personal mementos may be involved.)

-According to a National Association of Realtors® survey, 82% percent of buyers’ agents said staging a home made it easier for a buyer to visualize the property as a future home .Nearly half of sellers’ agents used a staging service.
+According to a National Association of Realtors® survey, 89% percent of buyers’ agents said staging a home made it easier for a buyer to visualize the property as a future home.

 8 Steps to Stage a House for Sellers

 Follow these tips for staging your home and impressing prospective buyers.